TABLE OF CONTENTS

 Our students consistently place in top competitions, achieving outstanding results.
 In 2024 alone, Aralia students earned 106 awards in the Scholastic Writing Awards, including 41 Gold Key Awards.
 Additionally, our students received 10 awards from the Ocean Awareness Contest.

-To structure a research-heavy essay, students can follow this guidance to help them get started with writing the introduction, the analysis, the argument, and the conclusion.
+To structure a research-heavy essay, students can follow this guidance to get started on the introduction, analysis, argument, and conclusion.
 More tips and tricks for writing a research paper can be found on How to Write a Research Paper: 6-Step Guide.
-This type of essay is a bit different from the traditional research essay with an experiment, since students won’t particularly do any experiment with economics research.
+This type of essay is a bit different from the traditional research essay with an experiment, since students won’t typically conduct any experiments in economics research.

 If you want to view examples for inspiration and a general idea of the structure, go to Research Paper Examples for High School Students.

-After analyzing the economics prompt, students should connect the analysis to the arguments.
-Students have the freedom to make any arguments that they consider relevant, but make sure to present the argument in a logical format, and support them with strong evidence from scholarly sources or empirical data.
+• After analyzing the economics prompt, students should connect the analysis to the arguments.
+Students have the freedom to make any arguments that they consider relevant, but make sure to present the argument in a logical format and support it with strong evidence from scholarly sources or empirical data.

-Finally, the conclusion should be where you summarize your findings and present a forward-thinking solution or reflection on the topic.
+• Finally, the conclusion should summarize your findings and present a forward-thinking solution or reflection on the topic.
 Make sure it ties back to your initial thesis.

 Writing for this kind of competition can be nerve-racking and daunting, but with the right approach, you can stand out among the competition with a winning essay.
 Here are some tips and tricks to help ensure your essay can impress the judges.